Valuative invariants for large classes of matroids: Introduction

 In the literature one often finds conjectures regarding invariants of matroids.
 Some well-known examples are the following: \begin{itemize} \item The Kazhdan--Lusztig polynomial of a matroid is always real-rooted \cite{gedeonsurvey}. \item The Ehrhart polynomial of a matroid always has positive coefficients \cite{deloera}. \item The Whitney numbers of the second kind form a unimodal sequence \cite{rota-conjecture}. \item The Speyer $g$-polynomial of a matroid always has non-negative coefficients \cite{speyer}. \item The Tutte polynomial of a matroid $\M$ without loops and coloops satisfies the inequality \cite{merino-welsh}.

 \end{itemize}

-We note that all these statements follow a pattern.
+We note that all these statements follow a common pattern.
 Often, assertions of this type are made on the basis of computational data coming from matroids of small cardinality or small rank.
-Therefore, we are motivated to provide a systematic way of producing a massive amount of examples that perhaps can be used to test these and other similar conjectures following this pattern.
-For some invariants, even the class of paving matroids might be too restrictive; for example the Whitney numbers of the second kind of a paving matroid are rather trivial to understand.
-Hence, the next natural question that arises is whether there is an ``easy'' way to describe the evaluation of an arbitrary valuative invariant on an arbitrary split matroid.
-Hopefully, using a tool of this type one can either \emph{disprove} a conjecture or to \emph{support} it by proving that it holds for all split matroids.
+Therefore, we are motivated to provide a systematic way of producing a significant amount of examples that perhaps can be used to test these and other similar conjectures following this pattern.
+For some invariants, even the class of paving matroids might be too restrictive; for example the Whitney numbers of the second kind or the Tutte polynomials of paving matroids are simple to describe.
+Hence, it is reasonable to question whether there is a way to describe the evaluation of an arbitrary valuative invariant on an arbitrary (elementary) split matroid.
+Hopefully, using a tool of this type one can \emph{disprove} a conjecture, \emph{support} it by proving that it holds for all (elementary) split matroids, or perhaps sharpen the view to find a counterexample that does not belong to this class.
 Two previous instances in which this approach has proved successful are the recent counterexamples found to the second of the conjectures above in \cite{ferroni3}, and the proof of the fifth of the above conjectures for all split matroids in \cite{ferroni-schroter}.
+Let us point out that a counterexample to the fifth conjecture has been found very recently in \cite{merino-welsh-wrong}.

-The ultimate purpose of this paper is to show that, indeed, it is possible to describe in a compact way what the evaluation of an arbitrary valuative invariant on an arbitrary split matroid looks like.
-Moreover, although there is a more general construction which includes arbitrary matroids, a major drawback of this general setting is that computations become intractable.
-We believe that after a systematic approach to several invariants, it will become apparent to the reader that the class of split matroids is a natural choice that stays at a sufficiently good level of generality, which captures useful data that can be used to either provide evidence or construct potential counterexamples, and at the same time the actual calculations are feasible.
+The ultimate purpose of this paper is to show that, indeed, it is possible to describe in a compact way what the evaluation of an arbitrary valuative invariant on an arbitrary (elementary) split matroid looks like, and show how this can be used in practice to deduce new theorems, examples, or properties of well-known invariants.
+We believe that after a systematic approach to several invariants, it will become more apparent to the reader that the class of (elementary) split matroids is a reasonable choice that stays at a sufficiently good level of generality, that makes computations feasible, and which captures useful data that can be used to either provide evidence or construct potential counterexamples to conjectures and open problems.